Things To Do Around Boston

-Enjoy some of the area’s best shopping and dining, all located just steps from the hotel!
+Enjoy some of the area’s best shopping and dining, all located just steps away!
 The Prudential Center is home to a ton of great retails stores and some of the city’s best dining.

 One of the top things to do around Boston, you can’t miss a visit to Fenway Park!
 Learn more about the venue's rich history through a stadium tour, or purchase tickets to a Red Sox game to enjoy a fine day of baseball in the oldest baseball park in the world.

-There are a number of universities surrounding our hotel.
+There are a number of universities in the area surrounding Copley House.
 Within walking distance, you’ll find Northeastern University, and a quick drive will take you to Harvard University, Berklee College of Music, and Boston University.

 The oldest city park in the United States, the history of Boston Common dates back to 1634.
 Guests can explore the Central Burying Ground, learn more about the area’s history as a camp for the British during the American Revolutionary War, or just relax with a picnic or a book!